Certain skills are growing in demand. Skills that can almost guarantee your jobs and opportunities for years and decades to come.

 - Treehouse and Lynda offer excellent beginner courses in both Photoshop and general design concepts

-It uses MySQL to store and manage information (like blog posts, page content, comments, user information, etc.) in a database ‘table’.
+It uses MySQL to store and manage information (blog posts, page content, comments, user information, etc.) in a database ‘table’.
 PHP is what makes a WordPress website dynamic, interacting with all of these different elements and properly updating the database as you go.

 Learning more about how SQL and PHP work together can help you master WordPress site development, which literally hundreds (if not thousands) of people are looking for every day on job and project boards across the internet.